 \paragraph{Reliability of representational similarity metrics.} \looseness=-1 In finite-sample, high-dimensional regimes, raw similarity scores can be systematically biased.
 Recent works~\citep{murphy2024biasedcka,chun2025sparsecka} propose debiased \gls{cka}, but these corrections are \emph{metric-specific}.
-For neighborhood-based metrics, no analogous debiasing methods exist despite distance concentration effects that inflate random k-NN overlap~\citep{beyer1999nearest,aggarwal2001surprising}.
+For neighborhood-based metrics, no analogous debiasing methods exist despite distance concentration effects that inflate random $k$-NN overlap~\citep{beyer1999nearest,aggarwal2001surprising}.
 Other approaches address confounding from \emph{input population structure}.
 For instance, \citet{cui2022deconfounded} propose regression-style deconfounding to remove effects of shared input statistics on \gls{rsa}/\gls{cka}.
+Analogous concerns arise for regression-based predictivity in neuroscience, where high-dimensional fits can inflate alignment scores and may fail to identify genuinely brain-like models~\citep{schaeffer2024position}.
 A separate reliability issue arises from layer search, where max or top-$k$ aggregation across many layer pairs introduces multiple-comparison inflation.
 While resampling-based ``maxT'' procedures~\citep{westfall1993resampling,nichols2002permutation} can calibrate such aggregates, this has not yet been applied in representational similarity studies.
 Our calibration framework addresses both finite-sample bias and selection inflation in a unified, metric-agnostic way.